WANGLAW®™

 Since September 11, 2001, the United States Immigration & Customs Enforcement (ICE) has dramatically

-people were detained on any given day and some 33,000 were deported.
-In 2003, over 20,000 people
+1995, approximately 5,500 people were detained on any given day and some 33,000 were deported.
+In

-were detained on any given day and over 77,000 were deported.
-The numbers have increased since
+2003, over 20,000 people were detained on any given day and over 77,000 were deported.
+The

-that time - currently, the United States is experiencing major immigration raids of workplaces where
+numbers have increased since that time - recently, the United States has been experiencing major

-hundreds of people are detained in a single operation.
-Accordingly, non-citizens who are subject to
+immigration raids of workplaces where hundreds of people are detained in a single operation.

-deportation are now more likely to be arrested and detained by law enforcement authorities.
+Accordingly, non-citizens who are subject to deportation are now more likely to be arrested and detained

 The types and numbers of crimes which make non-citizens deportable have also been enlarged.
 For